-A marketing strategy takes time, expertise, and research.
+A comprehensive strategy for small business marketing takes time, expertise, and research.
 Every business and market is unique, and so every strategy must be as well.
-Most small business owners have a lot on their plates, and little time to dedicate to creating a comprehensive marketing plan.
+Most small business owners have a lot on their plates, and little time to dedicate to creating a marketing plan.
 As such, getting help is the key.
 It will help ensure that you end up with a targeted, comprehensive, and, most importantly, effective strategy for your marketing.

 But who to ask for help?
 There are plenty of people who do this for a living, but high-caliber agencies come with a hefty price tag.
 Professional expertise is often worth the investment, but your small business budget won’t magically expand just because you want to get high-quality help.